hernantz/blog/content/its-the-competition-stupid.md

-(understood as a very limited set of artificial impossitions), and guided by humility (necessary to accept that one does not have all the answers), will see higher chances of success over those who do not have a framework of constant improvement that challenges status quo.
+(understood as a very limited set of artificial impossitions), and guided by humility (necessary to accept that one does not have all the answers), will see higher chances of success over those who do not have a framework of constant improvement that challenges *status quo*.

 Does your society work as lab?
 Does it work through the free enterprise system?
 Does it work through government intervention?
 A bit of both?